bojand/fsto-2018-grpc/slides.md

 ???

-Talk about current state

----

-# HTTP/REST IS GREAT
+- HTTP/REST is great in many ways
+- REST is nice we're all familiar with it

-- Text-based and debuggable
+- Text-based and relatively easy to debug
 - Tooling for testing & inspection
 - Well-supported in most languages
 - Cacheable